Ghajini (2005 film)

-The film's production began shortly afterwards in April and was completed by September on the same year.
+The film's production began in April and was completed by September on the same year.
 The film was shot at Chennai, while two song sequences were filmed in Switzerland.
-It was dubbed and released in Telugu by Allu Aravind in November 2005, and received positive reviews with praise for the performances of the lead pair and the plot.
-It was remade into a Hindi film by Murugadoss again in 2008, with Asin, Rawat and Khan reprising their roles while Suriya's and Nayanthara's roles are played by Aamir Khan and Jiah Khan.
+It was released on 29 September 2005, and became a major commercial success.
+The film was remade into a Hindi film with the same name by Murugadoss again in 2008, with Asin and Rawat reprising their roles.
 The film's story takes inspiration from the Christopher Nolan film Memento (2000) and the 1951 film Happy Go Lovely.

 Plot

-Chitra, a medical student and her friends are working on a project about the human brain.
-She wants to investigate the curious case of Sanjay Ramaswamy, a notable Chennai-based businessman who is reported to have anterograde amnesia.
-Her professor denies access to Sanjay's records as it is currently under criminal investigation.
-Chitra, overcome with curiosity, proceeds to investigate the matter herself in secret.
-Sanjay is suffering from anterograde amnesia; he loses his memory every 15 minutes and uses a system of photographs, notes, and tattoos to recover his memory after each cycle.
-It is revealed that Sanjay is ultimately out to avenge the death of his lover Kalpana, and that he is systematically killing the people responsible.
+Chitra is a medical student, who along with her friends is working on a project about the human brain.
+Chitra wants to investigate the curious case of Sanjay Ramaswamy, a notable Chennai-based rich businessman who is reported to have anterograde amnesia.
+Her professor Ravindran denies access to Sanjay's records as it is currently under criminal investigation.
+Overcome with curiosity, Chitra proceeds to investigate the matter herself in secret.

-Sanjay's main target is Lakshman, the head of a Kolkata-based human trafficking network and a notable socialite in Chennai.
-Inspector Ravi is on the case of the serial murders, who tracks Sanjay at his flat, knocks him unconscious.
-Ravi finds two diaries where Sanjay has chronicled the events of his life.
-Sanjay Ramaswamy is the owner of the AirVoice mobile telephone company, who meets Kalpana, a struggling model, and secretly develops romantic feelings for her, while introducing himself as "Manohar".
-Eventually, both of them spend time together and gradually develop a liking towards each other.
+Sanjay loses his memory every 15 minutes and uses a system of photographs, notes, and tattoos to recover his memory after each cycle.
+It is revealed that Sanjay is ultimately out to avenge the death of his lover Kalpana and that he is systematically killing the people responsible.
+His main target is Lakshman, the head of a Kolkata-based human trafficking network and a notable socialite in Chennai.
+Inspector Ravi is on the case of the serial murders.
+He tracks Sanjay at his flat and knocks him unconscious.
+Ravi finds two diaries titled 2002 and 2003 where Sanjay has chronicled the events of his life.

+In 2002, Sanjay, the owner of the AirVoice mobile telephone company, meets Kalpana, a struggling advertisement model, and secretly develops romantic feelings for her while introducing himself as "Sanjay Manohar".
+Eventually, they spend time together and gradually develop a liking for each other.
 The diary ends with Sanjay proposing to Kalpana and promising himself that he will reveal himself as Sanjay Ramaswamy if she accepts.

-Before Ravi can read the 2003 diary, Sanjay regains consciousness and ties him up.
-He tracks down Lakshman to a college function where Lakshman is the guest of honor.
+Before Ravi can read the 2003 diary, Sanjay regains consciousness, attacks and ties him up.
+He tracks down Lakshman to a college function where the latter is the guest of honor.
 Sanjay takes pictures of Lakshman and decides to kill him.
-However, Sanjay mistakenly attacks and kills one of Lakshman's goons in the parking lot.
+However, he mistakenly attacks and kills one of Lakshman's goons in the parking lot.
 Lakshman is perplexed and fails to recollect the incident.
 He decides to find and kill his enemies one by one, but Sanjay is not among them.
 In the meantime, Chitra visits Sanjay's flat and finds Ravi, beaten and bound.
 Chitra finds the two diaries and frees Ravi.
+She also finds that Lakshman is Sanjay's target.
+Ravi tells her that Sanjay is a known serial killer.
 Sanjay arrives suddenly; he remembers neither of them and chases them out.
 Ravi is eventually hit and killed by a bus, while Chitra barely escapes, going into a phone booth.